Library, Movement Lab

 Allison (Allie) Costa (BC’ 19, Dance and Computer Science) is a New York City based dancer, poet, burgeoning choreographer and computer scientist focusing on human-computer interaction.

-Fascinated with finding ways to visualize the intangible, she is experimenting with using technology to expand our understanding of human movement potential, as well as using graphics and dance to physicalize data; the immaterial information “stored” in computers.
-In Spring 2019 she investigated inherent movement inclinations in dancers as a Student Artist in Residence at the Movement Lab.
-Specifically, she examined improvisation and how, if given feedback via technology, a dancer can adjust their movement to minimize redundancy and expand their range.
-She hopes to unite the two universal languages of dance and technology to engage a larger audience and breakdown the gap between these two symbiotic fields.
+Fascinated with finding ways to visualize the intangible, they are experimenting with using technology to expand our understanding of human movement potential, as well as using graphics and dance to physicalize data; the immaterial information “stored” in computers.
+In Spring 2019 they investigated inherent movement inclinations in dancers as a Student Artist in Residence at the Movement Lab.
+Specifically, they examined improvisation and how, if given feedback via technology, a dancer can adjust their movement to minimize redundancy and expand their range.
+They hope to unite the two universal languages of dance and technology to engage a larger audience and breakdown the gap between these two symbiotic fields.

-Please contact her for questions concerning the Movement Lab or project development.
+Please contact them for questions concerning the Movement Lab or project development.
 To learn more about their work, visit their website at http://allisoncosta.com/